oceanumeric/semantic-search/goodreads/readmd.md

 To use `gcloud.sh`, you need to have `gsutil` installed and have a Google Cloud Storage account.
 You need to change the `BUCKET_NAME` to your own bucket name after `gcloud init`.

+> Tips: it is better to download the data to your local machine from google cloud storage.
+It is faster than downloading from the website.

 ## Comments